dessertlab/generative-ai-cybersecurity/README.md

 # Generative AI in Cybersecurity: Generating Offensive Code from Natural Language

 This repository contains the materials and scripts for the talk titled **"Generative AI in Cybersecurity: Generating Offensive Code from Natural Language"** by Pietro Liguori, University of Naples Federico II, DESSERT group.

-The talk is part of **ARTISAN 2024: Summer School on the role and effects of ARTificial Intelligence in Secure ApplicatioNs**.
+The talk is part of **55th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN 2025) - Tutorial Session** and of the **ARTISAN 2024: Summer School on the role and effects of ARTificial Intelligence in Secure ApplicatioNs**.

 ## Python Setup